MyLadder/ShinyLineNumbers/README.md

 ###Methods
 The main methods for changing the appearance are:

-`setNumber(int number, boolean animate)`
-Set the number to display and if to animate to it
+`setNumber(int number, boolean animate, boolean animateFromCenter)` Set the number to display, choose to animate and if to animate from previous number or the center

 `setColours(@ColorInt List<Integer> colours)`
 Set the list of colours for the number